rkpattnaik780/app-services-sdk-core/migration/java.md

 ```

 ### Kiota SDK
-First add the sontatype remote repoistory so the project can access the required dependencies.
+First add the sonatype remote repository so the project can access the required dependencies.
 ```xml
 <repositories>
     <repository>